 - 2 teaspoons minced garlic about 2 large cloves

 - 5 cups broccoli florets about 2 small crowns

 - Prepared brown rice or quinoa for serving

 - Chopped green onions and toasted sesame seeds optional for serving

 - Coat a 4-quart or larger slow cooker with nonstick spray.
 Place the beef in the bottom.

-- Store leftovers in the refrigerator for up to 4 days.
-Reheat gently in the microwave or on the stovetop with a splash of beef broth or water to keep it from drying out.
+- TO REHEAT: Warm gently in the microwave or on the stovetop with a splash of beef broth or water to keep it from drying out.

 - TO FREEZE: Store in an airtight container for up to 2 months in the freezer.
 Defrost overnight in the refrigerator before warming.